sevleo/YoGato/README.md

 - [ ] Change Google login to a pop-up instead of redirect
 - [x] Add "Save" feedback from the app, e.g. green Success message and red Error message
 - [ ] Add color themes

+Yogato 1.1:

+- [ ] Add ability to publish your flow to shared library
+- [ ] Add ability to explore the library
+- [ ] Add ability to rate flows created by other users
+- [ ] Add ability to copy flows created by other users
 <!-- See the [open issues](https://github.com/github_username/repo_name/issues) for a full list of proposed features (and known issues). -->

 <!-- CONTRIBUTING -->